ciscoheat/superforms-web/src/routes/concepts/proxy-objects/+page.md

 ## Nested proxies

-You can use a proxy for nested data, like `'user.profile.email'`, but you must ensure that all parent objects exist for the proxy to be able to access the final field.
-In this case, if `user` or `profile` is `undefined`, it won't work.
-The easiest way to prevent this is to not make any parent objects optional or nullable in the schema.
+You can use a proxy for nested data, like `'user.profile.email'`, in which case parent objects will be created if they don't exist.

 ## Date input issues